Match Group: Incorporation (2009–2020)

-2018 legal action

 In August 2018, Tinder co-founder Sean Rad filed a $2 billion lawsuit against Match Group, claiming that Match Group and its parent company IAC purposely undervalued Tinder to avoid paying out stock options to the company's original team.
 Rad and his co-plaintiffs also accused the former Tinder CEO, Greg Blatt, of sexual harassment.
 The company stated that the allegations were "meritless."
 In October 2019, Blatt filed a defamation lawsuit against Rad and Tinder founding member Rosette Pambakian seeking at least $50 million in damages.

-2019–present

 In January 2019, Match Group partnered with media brand Betches to launch a dating app, called Ship, which allowed users to help their friends pick out potential dates.

 In August 2019, the company acquired Harmonica, an Egyptian online dating service.

+In 2019, the U.S. Federal Trade Commission (FTC) sued Match, alleging that Match had engaged in unfair and deceptive trade practices by allowing potentially fraudulent accounts to express interest in non-subscribers, who were enticed to subscribe.
+The FTC further alleged that Match offered false promises of guarantees, failed to provide support to customers who unsuccessfully disputed charges, and made it overly difficult for users to cancel their subscriptions.
+Match Group disputed these claims, alleging that they were based upon cherry-picked evidence and that the FTC had misrepresented internal emails.
+In September 2020, Reuters reported that the Department of Justice had closed their probe into the complaint, and the matter was settled out of court in 2025.

 In January 2020, Match Group announced an investment and partnership with safety platform Noonlight.
 The partnership incorporated new safety tools in Match Group's products, including emergency assistance, location tracking and photo verification.

-In January 2020, Mandy Ginsberg stepped down as chief executive officer for personal reasons.
+In that same month, Mandy Ginsberg stepped down as chief executive officer for personal reasons.
 Shar Dubey, then President of Match Group, became the CEO of the company effective March 1, 2020.

 In March 2020, Match Group became the first tech company to support Earn It Act of 2020, a bipartisan bill with the support of President Trump to combat online child sexual exploitation but widely criticized for its predicted negative impact on privacy and computer security.